 Diagnosis usually starts with an examination of the affected ear and a physical exam.
 Health history is also considered, especially anything involving skin cancer or cancer in general.
 In order to confirm that an abnormal growth within the temporal bone of the ear is squamous cell carcinoma, a small tissue sample (biopsy) will be taken and tested to make a positive diagnosis.

 A CT scan or MRI scan may be done to clearly identify the location of the growth and to determine if it has spread or not.
 This information will be used to determine the most appropriate way to remove the affected tissues.
 Since squamous cell carcinoma is a malignant growth, it’s more likely to have spread if it wasn’t detected early.
-Most squamous cell carcinomas can be successfully and completely removed with surgery.
+Most squamous cell carcinomas can often be successfully and completely removed with surgery.

 Tumors deeper within the ear may require the removal of additional parts of the ear to access and remove the growth.
 Reconstruction surgery is done at another time after it’s confirmed that the squamous cell carcinoma is gone.
 For growths located closer to the opening of the affected ear, a sleeve resection (removal of skin of the ear canal) is usually recommended.
-Some very small growths (superficial cancers) may be treated with medicated creams or lotions applied directed to the affected part of the ear.

 Patients will continue to be monitored after surgery to ensure that squamous cell carcinoma does not return.
 The extent of recovery will depend on the specific procedure that was performed and whether or not parts of the ear had to be removed to access the tumor.
 If the growth was limited to the ear canal, patients usually have no lingering issues with hearing.